Have you heard lots of bad things about coach holidays?

 For many guests being organised, or rather having everything organised, is one of the main features of a coach holiday.
 Some guests love turning up and just being told what to do and where to go at what time.

-However, for some people the face that they need to be at meals, on coaches, off coaches, back at coaches etc at set times can be really difficult to handle.
+However, for some people, the fact that they need to be at meals, on coaches, off coaches, back at coaches etc at set times can be really difficult to handle.

 This can be a problem when guests on a coach holiday didn’t realise how much travelling was involved, or how much was included in their holiday.
 It can often leave them feeling like they don’t have a minute to themselves, which of course for some is the attraction!